philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 </html>
 ```

-Looking at the above code, we have two container `div`s fruitsContainer and selectedFruitContainer.
-The former holds code for adding and removal of fruits on our store.
+Looking at the above code, we have two containers `div`s fruitsContainer and selectedFruitContainer.
+The former holds the code for adding and removal of fruits from our store.
 The input tag holds the fruit name we type in and the button event `addTodo()` adds the name fo the fruit into our store.
 The `ul` element will hold the list of the fruits in our store.

 The `b` element in `selectedFruitContainer` will display the fruit selected.
 Let's implement the store, first we add a `script` tag after `<div id="selectedFruitContainer">...</div>` , between `<script>` and `</scriipt>` is where we add our Js code.
 We define our reducers function selectedFruit and fruits: